NINAD-17/Data_Structures_and_Algorithms/[07] Pointers/readme.md

 - `int *ptr` means that `ptr` is a pointer to the `int` data type.

 ## De-reference Operator (*)
-- It means that whenever you access *var_name then it will give you content stored in that address (which is stored in pointer variable).
+- It means that whenever you access `*var_name` then it will give you content stored in that address (which is stored in pointer variable).
 For example: `cout << *ptr << endl;` means it will give you output `5` if `int num = 5;`.

-- For any data types, a pointer will always store the address of a memory location, therefore its size will always be `8 bytes`.
+- For any data types, a pointer will always store the address of a memory location, therefore its **size will always be `8 bytes`**.
+    - On modern 64‑bit systems, a pointer is 8 bytes because it must hold a 64‑bit memory address.
+    - On 32‑bit systems, a pointer is 4 bytes.
+    - Important: pointer size is independent of the type it points to.
+        - int*, char*, double* → all 8 bytes on 64‑bit.

 - **Copying a Pointer into Another Pointer**:
 ```